JacobDB/Expire-Sticky-Posts/README.md

-Simple Post Expiration
+Expire Sticky Posts
 ======================

 A simple plugin that allows you to set an expiration date on posts.
-Once a post is expired, "Expired" will be prefixed to the post title.
+Once a post is expired, "Expired" will no longer be sticky.

 You can show the expiration status of a post using the [expires] short code.